damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 The meeting should run as follows:

 - First 60 seconds: Post funny GIFs in our chat `#marketing` room and person with funniest gets a dinosaur sticker.
 Person with most dinosaur stickers per quarter gets $250 bonus.
 Voting occurs with Smiley face emojis.
-You can only post one GIF per day.
+You can only post one GIF per day
 - Agenda items
 - Everyone in order of Team Page (last goes first) gives 15 seconds about what they are working on.
 - Discuss roadblocks and any collaboration needs